Cocker Spaniel insurance

 Training

 Fortunately, Cocker Spaniels are eager to please their owners and are quick learners, which makes them easy to train.
-They are also highly intelligent and aware, so teaching them simple things to fetch a ball and sit can be fun.
+They are also highly intelligent and aware, so teaching them simple things like to fetch a ball and sit can be fun.
 Also, they are fantastic at sports competitions as they are keen to please their owners.

 Grooming check-ups